Day 3 | 22 September

-Which are the greatest challenges faced on the ground by different stakeholders as a result of new unprecedented risks to children in East Asia Pacific?
+Which are the current greatest challenges faced on the ground by businesses as a result of new unprecedented risks to children in East Asia Pacific?

-How are companies systematically ensuring their respect and support to children’s rights throughout their activities and business relationships in the region?
+How have companies been ensuring the respect of children’s rights throughout their activities and business relationships in the region in the last years?

-Which complementarities are needed by all stakeholders to scaled action that can reduce the depth of challenges faced by children and their families in the region?
+Which could be possible collaborations among the different stakeholders – businesses, governments, civil society – to scaled action that can reduce the depth of challenges faced by children and their families in the region?